apache/plc4x/plc4net/docs/hardware-verification.md

 | **Modbus TCP** | software slave — no Modbus/TCP device on hand | **PASS 5/5** | 2026-09-06 |
 | **KNXnet/IP** | nothing — scripted loopback gateway only | **not hardware-verified** | — |

-What each of those is worth, stated plainly:
+What each result covers:

-- **S7 is verified in the strong sense.** A real CPU, every scalar width, absolute I/Q/M addressing, writes confirmed by reading back over *new* connections, and an error path.
+- **S7 — full.** A real CPU, every scalar width, absolute I/Q/M addressing, writes confirmed by reading back over *new* connections, and an error path.
 It also found a real driver bug.
-- **Modbus RTU is verified at the wire and framing level only.** The QJ71C24N has no native Modbus slave firmware, so its ladder answers every request with the same canned frame regardless of function code, address or quantity.
+- **Modbus RTU — wire and framing only.** The QJ71C24N has no native Modbus slave firmware, so its ladder answers every request with the same canned frame regardless of function code, address or quantity.
 That proves the serial transport, RTU framing, CRC and the driver's read path against a real byte-at-a-time UART.
 It does **not** exercise slave-side address-range handling or exception codes.
-- **Modbus TCP** never faced hardware — the slave was a program on the same machine.
+- **Modbus TCP — no hardware.** The slave was a program on the same machine.
-- **KNXnet/IP** has no hardware evidence at all.
-Its only oracle is a fake gateway in the test suite, written from the same reading of the spec as the driver, so it cannot catch a shared misunderstanding.
+- **KNXnet/IP — none.** Its only oracle is a fake gateway in the test suite, written from the same reading of the spec as the driver, so it cannot catch a shared misunderstanding.

 Both harnesses drive the **public driver API**, exactly as a NuGet consumer would, print a Markdown report, and exit 0 on pass and 1 on any failure.
 They